Hinduism in Balochistan, Pakistan: Community life

 Only a minority of Baloch people are Hindus.
-There are Hindu Balochs in the Bugti, Marri, Rind, Bezenjo, Zehri, Mengal and other Baloch tribes.
+There are ethnic Hindu Balochs among the Bugti, Marri, Rind, Bezenjo, Zehri, Mengal, and other Baloch tribes.
+They also live under the Balochi tribal system There are also Pashtun Hindus.
+Sanzari Hindu is a Hindu sub-tribe of Kakar Sanzarkhel pashtun tribe.

 Compared to the rest of the country, the Hindus in Balochistan province are relatively more secure and face less religious persecution.
 The tribal chiefs in Balochistan, particularly the Jams of Lasbela and Bugti of Dera Bugti, consider non-Muslims including Hindus as members of their own extended family and allows religious freedom.
 They have never forced Hindus to convert.
 In Balochistan Hindu places of worship are proportionate to their population.
 For example, between Uthal and Bela jurisdiction in Lasbela District, there are 18 temples for 5,000 Hindus living in the area, which is an indicator of religious freedom.
 However, in Khuzdar District and Kalat District, Hindus face discrimination.

 Hindu marriages in Balochistan are registered under the Hindu marriage act of 2017.
 In Balochistan provincial assembly, there are three seats reserved for minorities.
-Hindus usually get elected on 1 or 2 seats.
+Hindus usually get elected on 1–2 seats.